 Some people don't understand why this is so important.
 Basically, I don't want my dog constantly waiting for the next treat and watching my pocket or treat pouch, but instead, watching me.

 My all-time favorite dog training treat is Pupperoni.
 It is so handy, as they are shaped like pepperette sticks.
 You stick just grab a stick, shove it in your pocket, and you're good to go!
 All you have to do is break off a little piece as you need it.
 Easy, peasy.
 They help cut down on the amount of crumbs that end up being harbored in your pockets, too.

 Other great treats to use are Benny Bully dehydrated liver treats, Roll Over or Bil-Jac's.
 The last two are a nice training size, and really moist.

 Another brand that I've used is Zuke's.
 They have great flavours and you can get ones that are called "Mini Naturals" that are, again, a great training size.
 Grain-free and low calorie options are readily available, too.

-I do keep a small bag of ZiwiPeak real meat treats in the freezer, as they are really high quality and have limited ingredients.
+I do keep a small bag of ZiwiPeak real meat dog training treats in the freezer, as they are really high quality and have limited ingredients.
 The venison, for example, contains 95% pure venison, lecithin, chichory inulin, parsley, and mixed tocopherols to naturally preserve them.
 That's it!

 Dog training treats are a useful tool.
-I don't recommend using them as your main training tool, but they definitely have there place in training.
+I don't recommend using them as your only training tool, but they definitely have there place in training.
 Stick with something soft that has a lot of scent to it, and be sure that you're not over-feeding by using small sized treats for training.